The Law (Scottish band)

-The Law are a Scottish indie rock band from Dundee, Scotland.
+The Law were a Scottish indie rock band from Dundee, Scotland.
 Their debut album A Measure of Wealth was released in September 2009 through their own record label Local Boy Records (distributed by Universal via Absolute).
 The first single to precede the album, "Don't Stop, Believe", was released on 20 July 2009.
 The second single to precede the album, "The Chase" was released on 14 September 2009.
+They split in 2017.

 Biography

 The Law consists of Stuart Purvey (vocals), Stevie Anderson (guitar), and brothers Martin Donald (drums), and Simon Donald (bass).

 Early recording sessions produced promising results and a couple of indie single releases in 2007 - "Milk & Honey" and "Still Got Friday To Go" - which saw The Law breach the official UK Indie Chart.
 This gained them initial recognition with the media, seeing them featured in national music press such as NME, and receiving national airplay on the likes of BBC Radio 1 and the XFM network.
 The year ended on a high when the band picked up a Tartan Clef Music Award for 'XFM best breakthrough act'.